LAST UPDATED: December 6, 2020 by Ryan M

 There are two main problems with humans eating grass.

 First, humans don’t get any energy from grass.
 Unlike many other animals, our digestive system is unable to break down the cellulose in grass properly.
-In fact, grass has a negative calorie count in humans.
-This means you will actually lose energy as your digestive system tries to break down and digest the grass.
+In fact, grass can have a negative calorie count in humans.
+This means you can actually lose energy as your digestive system tries to break down and digest the grass.

 - Grasses have evolved to grow at their base instead of their tips in order to protect themselves, unlike most plants.